GLOBAL MARKETS-Stocks stall as firm Fed reins in China rally

 RATES WARNING

-China's central bank also said overnight it will step up financing support to spur domestic consumption and key investment projects and support a stable real estate market.
+China's central bank also said overnight it would step up financing support to spur domestic consumption and key investment projects and support a stable real estate market.

-"That is, insofar that premature rate cut bets drive looser financial conditions, the Fed may have to tighten even more to compensate."

-Fed funds futures pricing shows traders think the benchmark U.S. interest rate will peak just below 5% in May or June, before being cut back a little bit in the second half of 2023.
-FEDWATCH

-Benchmark 10-year Treasury yields - which move inverse to price - were fractionally higher at 3.74% in Europe US10YT=RR but still down nearly 10 basis points (bps)on the week.
+Benchmark 10-year Treasury yields - which move inverse to price - were higher at 3.7707% but still down nearly 10 basis points (bps) on the week.
+US/

-Germany's 10-year government bond yield DE10YT=RR was last up 3 bps at 2.32%.
+Germany's 10-year government bond yield DE10YT=RR was last up at 2.339%.
 It too though has fallen nearly 25 bps this week after closing out 2022 at its highest level since 2011.
 GVD/EUR

 Preliminary inflation data from Germany, France and Spain all showed this week that consumer prices rose at a slower pace in December than November, following an easing in energy price rises.

-In currency markets, the dollar has been wobbly as investors navigate between the Fed's hawkish tone and the support for riskier currencies driven by China's reopening.
+In currency markets, the dollar index =USD rose 0.9% to 105.13 as investors navigate between the Fed's hawkish tone and the support for riskier currencies driven by China's reopening.

-It was pinning down the yen JPY=EBS again at 133.45 per dollar, cutting the wagers that Japan's ultra-easy monetary policy will be finally tightened this year.
+It was pinning down the yen JPY=EBS again at 133.89 per dollar, cutting the wagers that Japan's ultra-easy monetary policy will be finally tightened this year.
+A stronger dollar pushed the euro EUR=EBS down 0.7% to $1.05290.
+USD/

-In Europe, unseasonably warm weather has disappointed skiers but been a boon for a euro EUR=EBS basking in falling gas prices.
-Benchmark Dutch gas prices TRNLTTFMc1 fell to 14-month lows overnight and the euro was down 0.3% at $1.0568.
-FRX/

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh